Sebastjan Spahiu

+Early life

+Spahiu was born in Belgium to parents from Shkodër, Albania.

 Club career

 Spahiu scored his first goal in the Belgian First Division A on 18 May 2018, against OH Leuven.
 Spahiu left Royal Excel Mouscron on 14 January 2020, where his contract was terminated.

 He remained without club until 5 August 2020, where he joined Spanish Segunda División B for CD Guijuelo.
 After only 14 minutes of playing time at Guijuelo, Spahiu was loaned out to CD Izarra for the rest of the season, on 27 January 2021.

+He joined Albanian side Laçi of the Albanian top division, Kategoria Superiore in January 2022.
+After a short spell with fellow top division club FK Egnatia in the Albanian league he left the club on a free transfer in July 2024.